Marián Gáborík: Columbus Blue Jackets (2013–2014)

 After scoring nine goals in 35 games, Gáborík was dealt at the trade deadline on 3 April 2013, along with minor league players Blake Parlett and Steven Delisle, to the Columbus Blue Jackets in exchange for Derick Brassard, Derek Dorsett, John Moore and a sixth-round draft pick.
 The following night, Gáborík made his debut with the Blue Jackets and immediately made an impact, scoring the game-winning goal and earning an assist in a victory over the Nashville Predators.
 Gáborík then scored for Columbus in their opening game of the 2013–14 season, a 4–3 loss to the Calgary Flames.
+However, he shortly thereafter suffered an injury and missed 17 games to recover from a sprained left knee.
+In his first game back on 21 December 2013, he immediately broke his collarbone in the first period of a game against the Philadelphia Flyers.

 Los Angeles Kings and Ottawa Senators (2014–2018)

 Gáborík was traded to the Los Angeles Kings on 5 March 2014, in exchange for forward Matt Frattin, a second-round draft pick and a conditional third-round pick in the 2014 NHL Entry Draft.
 The Kings' acquisition of Gáborík paid dividends in the 2014 playoffs, as he went on to lead the playoffs with 14 goals and contributed to the Kings' effort in capturing their second Stanley Cup in three years, prevailing over his former club, the New York Rangers.

 On 25 June 2014, Gáborík, as a pending free agent, opted to remain with the Kings in signing a seven-year, $34.125 million contract.
 In the 2014–15 season, Gaborik would put up 27 goals for 47 points point in 69 games with the Kings, including scoring the game winning goal at the 2015 NHL Stadium Series.
-Over the next 3 seasons, his goal–scoring would drop and injuries would take their toll on him.
+Over the next three seasons, his goal scoring would drop and injuries would take their toll on him.

 On 15 December 2017, Gáborík played his 1,000th career NHL game.
 Gáborík recorded two points in a 4–2 win to the Rangers.

-However, 2 months later, on 13 February 2018, Gáborík and Nick Shore were traded to the Ottawa Senators in exchange for Dion Phaneuf and Nate Thompson.
+However, two months later, on 13 February 2018, Gáborík and Nick Shore were traded to the Ottawa Senators in exchange for Dion Phaneuf and Nate Thompson.
 Gáborík underwent surgery to repair a herniated disk in his back on 5 April 2018.
 The 2017–18 season would prove to be his last, as he did not play the following three seasons after being placed on the injured reserve list.

-On 27 December 2020, Gaborik's rights were traded along with goaltender Anders Nilsson from Ottawa to the Tampa Bay Lightning in exchange for defenseman Braydon Coburn, forward Cédric Paquette, and a 2022 second-round draft pick.
-This was viewed as a move to allow Tampa Bay to be cap compliant for the 2020–21 NHL season.

-On November 4, 2021, Gaborik officially announced his retirement from the NHL.
+On 27 December 2020, Gáborík's rights were traded along with goaltender Anders Nilsson from Ottawa to the Tampa Bay Lightning in exchange for defenseman Braydon Coburn, forward Cédric Paquette, and a 2022 second-round draft pick.
+This was viewed as a move to allow Tampa Bay to be salary cap compliant for the 2020–21 NHL season.
+On 4 November 2021, Gáborík officially announced his retirement from the NHL.